blubars/blubars.github.io/_posts/2016-09-14-iceland-trip.markdown

 * Left the coast and entered highlands.
 Very empty, not even much grass.
 * Hverfjall volcano crater
 * Detifoss -- most powerful waterfall in Europe
-* Grjótagjá -- natural springs underground in lava cave, one of the Game of Thrones film sites.
+* GrjÃ³tagjÃ¡ -- natural springs underground in lava cave, one of the Game of Thrones film sites.
 Swimming not allowed/too hot sadly.
 Supposedly used to be more secret but word has gotten out, and was fairly crowded.
 * Namafjall steam vents/mud pits
-* Mývatn Naturebaths -- did get to swim in this one!
+* MÃ½vatn Naturebaths -- did get to swim in this one!
 Again, fairly crowded and touristy, but way cheaper than blue lagoon and watched another gorgeous sunset
     * At the end, saw a brief flash of really powerful northern lights!
 The whole place gasped as a streak of brilliant green and purple raced and swirled rapidly overhead, before graying and slowly fading back to the dark blue of the twilight.
-* This whole area near Mývatn is another really cool area, rich with volcanic/geothermal activity and I wish we could've spent more time here!
+* This whole area near MÃ½vatn is another really cool area, rich with volcanic/geothermal activity and I wish we could've spent more time here!
     * [http://www.visitmyvatn.is/static/files/mustdolist.pdf]
 * Made it to Akureyri, the "capital of northern Iceland", where we were staying